chromium/ballista/docs/design_notes.md

 Unfortunately, we realised that those event listeners, and the `Action` objects themselves, would be destroyed when the service worker is killed.
-In order to keep listening for updates even while stopped, all of the state would have to be serializable.
+In order to keep listening for updates even while stopped, all of the state would have to be serializable (which isn't possible for event handlers).

 So we ditched the `Action` object and used an opaque integer ID to represent actions.
 The requester can keep track of these IDs across service worker restarts.
 Of course, this still requires some effort on the developer's part: you need to keep a map from action IDs to relevant metadata (e.g., the file's ID in the server's database) in some persistent store, like IndexedDB.
-But that is a standard necessity when writing a service worker.
+But that is a general necessity when writing a service worker.